Analysis of Biofilm Solid Interactions Underpinning Wastewater Treatment

 To achieve this, the platform will be uniquely based on fluorescently tagged monospecies biofilms, rather than on conventional multispecies biofilms in the first phase of the project.
 This work will then inform the development of new mathematical model relationships, which will be implemented in an extended multispecies model and validated against data from a pilot plant operating under conditions representative of a real WWT plant.

-The transformative approach in this project will lead to a more fundamental insight into the mechanisms underpinning particle-biofilm interactions and pave the way for new applications of biofilms for advanced wastewater treatment.
+The transformative approach in this project will lead to a more fundamental insight into the mechanisms underpinning particle-biofilm interactions.
+It will also pave the way for new applications of biofilms for advanced wastewater treatment.

 Financiële details & Tijdlijn